Performance Metrics¶

 Important

-Event names containing operators (like the hyphen in L1-dcache-misses) must be wrapped in single quotes: 'L1-dcache-misses'.
+Event names containing operators (like the hyphen in L1-dcache-misses) must be wrapped in single quotes or backticks: 'L1-dcache-misses' or `L1-dcache-misses`.

 This prevents the parser from interpreting the hyphen as subtraction.